Ryan-J-W/Automatic-Attendance/README.md

 # Automatic-Attendance
-Automatic attendance system to be used mostly in schools in order to save time used to take attendance by hand.
-Pretty self explanatory:
+Automatic attendance system to be used mostly in schools in order to save time used to take attendance by hand.\n Pretty self explanatory:

 todo: